 Oh, Baby Brother… it’s certain we already LOVE you!

-She really started to tear up when she read it.
-She acted like she had never been given a gift before!
+She really started to tear up when she read it, and acted like she had never been given a gift before!
 Her baby “J” is cute.
 She has big brown eyes and really curly hair.
 Adorable!
-She is a full sister to this baby so he will probably look a lot like her.
-She is what I would call chocolate in color.
-I noticed that when she straightened out her arm the creases in her elbow joint were a pink color… it was cute!
+She is a full sister to this baby boy, so he will probably look a lot like her.
+She has the most adorable smile.
 I haven’t seen her dad, but I have heard many of the caseworkers say he is handsome.

 On the way out of the restaurant, I was holding baby “J”.
 I could hear people oohhhhhhing and ahhhhhing and talking about her as we walked by.
-Athough it is getting better, I know that a white woman holding a black baby is quite noticeable (both good and bad).
+Athough it is getting better, I know that a white woman holding a black baby isn’t common in Utah.
 I am sure that a few ignorant or judgmental stares will be something I will have to develop a thick skin too.
-In Missouri, we had a former friend (whom we love dearly) who attended our church say, “When the baby comes out, you need to look at the lips and if they are too big… give the baby back.”
+In Missouri, we had a former elderly family friend (whom we love dearly) say, “When the baby comes out, you need to look at the lips and if they are too big… give the baby back.”
 My jaw dropped.
 I’ve never heard something that hit me so hard.
 I went through a range of emotions in my mind, shock, anger, sadness.
 How could she say that?
 We knew she meant NO harm with her comments, but the hurt was there.
 I can only guess this was a generational thing, but doesn’t make it right.
 I told her that I didn’t appreciate the comment, that this will be my son, and there is nothing that I won’t love about him.
 I am sure we will hear worse things than that over time by people who just don’t understand, should understand, or won’t understand.
 As parents today, we need be open with our kids about race and equality, and how important it is to not pass along any hurtful prejudices to future generations.